ohoon/MapMarker/README.md

-# SpotMarker
+# PlaceMarker
-Numerous Spot wanted to place by owner is marked in map.
+Numerous Place wanted to place by owner is marked in map.